fenago/spark-scala-examples/lab-guides/Lab_16.md

 ### Conclusion

-In this Spark Broadcast variable article you have learned what is Broadcast variable, it's advantage and how to use in RDD and Dataframe with scala example.
+In this Spark Broadcast variable lab you have learned what is Broadcast variable, it's advantage and how to use in RDD and Dataframe with scala example.